mdafzal1994/cyber_security/XSS.md

 ### 1. Input Validation and Sanitization
 **Validate Input**: Ensure that input conforms to expected formats, lengths, and types.
 Use server-side validation to check for valid input.
 **Sanitize Input**: Remove or escape characters that could be used in an XSS attack.
 For example, escape characters like <, >, ", and ' in HTML contexts.
 ### 2. Output Encoding
-**HTML Encoding**: Encode output data when it is inserted into HTML.
-This means converting special characters to their HTML entity equivalents (e.g., < becomes '& lt;).
+use proper Encoding techniques when including user input in server responses **HTML Encoding**: Focuses on converting special characters in user input into a safe format to prevent them from being interpreted as code when displayed or used in a specific context. (e.g., < becomes '& lt;).
 **JavaScript Encoding**: If inserting data into JavaScript contexts, ensure that characters are properly encoded to prevent script injection.
 **CSS Encoding**: If inserting data into CSS, ensure it is properly escaped to prevent injection.